This post contains affiliate links. I may receive a commission if you click a link and purchase a product I recommend.

 Spicy Cilantro Lime Aioli

-Seared ahi tuna is really good drizzled with soy sauce, however, if you’re looking for additional flavor and texture, try pairing with my cilantro lime aioli.
+Seared ahi tuna is really good drizzled with soy sauce, however, if you’re looking for additional flavor and texture, try pairing it with my cilantro lime aioli.
 My aioli is a mix of mayonnaise, jalapeno, lime juice, lime zest, garlic, and fresh cilantro.
 It’s a medley of fresh flavors that pairs beautifully with raw fish.
 Combine all ingredients in any sort of blender you own and blend until smooth and creamy.

 You can omit the jalapeno if you aren’t a fan of heat!
 Full disclosure, it’s pretty mild with the mayo.